linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 09 Raising share capital.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
+title: "Chapter 09 Raising share capital"
+parent_directory: "Modern Financial Markets and Institutions"
+formatted: "2025-12-21 05:05:00 AM"
+formatter_model: "kimi-k2-turbo"
+cli-tool: "claude-code"
+primary_tags:
+  - equity finance raising
+  - initial public offerings
+  - stock market flotation
+  - corporate governance regulations
+  - rights issues and placings
+secondary_tags:
+  - financial advisers roles
+  - london stock exchange
+  - ukla listing requirements
+  - alternative investment market
+  - share price indices
+  - dividend policies
+  - corporate governance code
+  - flotation costs analysis
+  - prospectus requirements
+  - underwriters responsibilities
+  - nominated advisers
+  - plus markets
+  - financial times guide
+  - market capitalisation
+  - institutional investors
 cssclasses: academia
-title: Raising share capital
-linter-yaml-title-alias: Raising share capital
 ---

 # Raising share capital

-# LEARNING OUTCOMES
+## Learning Outcomes

 Much of what financial markets and institutions do is related to raising finance for companies.
 This chapter will help orientate you in the world of equity finance raising for stock market quoted companies.
 By the end of the chapter you should be able to: explain the processes involved in a company joining a stock market to have its shares traded in a regulated market for the first time.
 This includes describing the role of various financial advisers and institutions;

-■ outline the main ongoing regulations for a company quoted on the London Stock Exchange, including disclosure of price-sensitive information, reporting profits and other accounts, restrictions on directors and the corporate governance regulations;
+- outline the main ongoing regulations for a company quoted on the London Stock Exchange, including disclosure of price-sensitive information, reporting profits and other accounts, restrictions on directors and the corporate governance regulations;

-■ demonstrate understanding of the figures presented in the financial pages for shares and share indices; run through the main considerations for rights issues, placings, open offers, vendor placings, scrip issues, share splits, warrants, share buy-backs and special dividends.
+- demonstrate understanding of the figures presented in the financial pages for shares and share indices; run through the main considerations for rights issues, placings, open offers, vendor placings, scrip issues, share splits, warrants, share buy-backs and special dividends.

 Many institutions assist a company in floating its shares on a stock market for the first time, as well as help a company to raise additional equity finance in the years following the initial public offering.
 This chapter describes their various roles, from investment bankers acting as sponsors to corporate brokers, registrars and lawyers.
 It also explains the regulations for stock market quoted companies, such as the need to make public all price-sensitive information or the restrictions placed on directors.